|Enter Product Code||PACPGR17|

 Bright with a hint of rose gold.

-Sourced from a single vineyard site in the Strathbogie Ranges, ideally suited to growing aromatic and balanced pinot gris.
+Sourced from a selection of vineyard sites ideally suited to growing aromatic and balanced pinot gris.
 The cool nights here allow the fruit to reach optimum ripeness whilst retaining an elegant balance between flavour, alcohol and acidity.
 This wine underwent lees stirring while in barrel, resulting in a buttery richness and complexity that sets the pinot gris style apart from the tighter, more acidic pinot grigio.

 fire up the wok